Program leadership

 Neurology Program

-- Training the next generation of investigators committed to research in age-related brain and pathological changes.
+- Train the next generation of investigators committed to research in age-related brain and pathological changes.

-- Collaborating with other programs in the Center on Aging on crosscutting themes.
+- Collaborate with other programs in the Kogod Center on Aging on cross-cutting themes.

-- Seeking new funding opportunities that can bring resources to the Center on Aging to work on the new scientific directions within the Neurology Program.
+- Seek new funding opportunities to bring resources to the center to work on new scientific directions within the Neurology Program.

 Focus areas